BROKEN SKY

 Pieter waited for the door to close.
 “Make sure that airplane never makes it to the mainland.”

 Pieter picked up a gleaming sphere of white quartz from a wooden pedestal on his desk, then spun his chair to face the window.
 Despite the persistent haze, he’d have a fine view of Lake Washington from the ninety-sixth floor when the sun came up—few buildings in the city were equal to or taller than his own.
-Except for the conference room, his office and other private spaces took up the entire floor.
-The view from this corner was his favorite.
+Except for the conference room, his office and other private spaces took up the entire floor, and the view from this corner was his favorite.
 Even his overbearing father would have been impressed.

 He raised the sphere to examine it more closely.
 “The extra crystals.
 Can you track them?”